ARM-software/arm-trusted-firmware/docs/user-guide.rst

    platform setup hook at BL1 and disabled in the BL1 prepare exit hook.
 The Trusted Watchdog may be disabled at build time for testing or development purposes.

+-  ``ARM_LINUX_KERNEL_AS_BL33``: The Linux kernel expects registers x0-x3 to
+   have specific values at boot.
+This boolean option allows the Trusted Firmware to have a Linux kernel image as BL33 by preparing the registers to these values before jumping to BL33.
+This option defaults to 0 (disabled).
+For now, it  only supports AArch64 kernels. ``RESET_TO_BL31`` must be 1 when using it.
+   If this option is set to 1, ``ARM_PRELOADED_DTB_BASE`` must be set to the location of a device tree blob (DTB) already loaded in memory.
+The Linux Image address must be specified using the ``PRELOADED_BL33_BASE`` option.

 -  ``ARM_RECOM_STATE_ID_ENC``: The PSCI1.0 specification recommends an encoding
    for the construction of composite state-ID in the power-state parameter.